AdobeDocs/analytics-platform.en/help/release-notes/latest.md

 ---
 # Current Adobe Customer Journey Analytics release notes (February 2025)

-**Last update**: February 20, 2025
+**Last update**: March 11, 2025

-These release notes cover the release period of January 24, 2025 to March 18, 2025.
+These release notes cover the release period of January 24, 2025 to March 12, 2025.
 Adobe Customer Journey Analytics releases operate on a [continuous delivery model](releases.md), which allows for a more scalable, phased approach to feature deployment.
 Accordingly, these release notes get updated several times a month.
 Please check them regularly.

 ## New or updated features